alsosprachben/mnvkd/README.md

 `mnvkd` is a proof of concept:
  1. that memory protection and privilege separation can be done in-process in C.
  2. that a virtual kernel can be implemented in userland without a full kernel implementation, instead using existing POSIX interfaces.
- 3. of 3-layer, M:N:L scheduling: kernel-process, userland-process, userland-thread.
+ 3. of 3-layer, M:N:1 scheduling: one kernel process, many userland processes, many userland threads.

 ### Soft-Real-Time